breezynotcheezy/probium/readme.md

 ### To scan a file or folder
 "probium detect path/to/file_or_folder"

+### Use Google Magika instead of built-in engines
+"probium detect path/to/file --magika"
+*Requires the optional `magika` package*

 ### To monitor a folder for new files
 "probium watch path/to/folder"